Grant Park Symphony Orchestra

 The Grant Park Symphony Orchestra or simply the Grant Park Orchestra is a publicly sponsored symphony orchestra that provides free performances in the Grant Park Music Festival during the summer months in Millennium Park in Chicago, Illinois.
 Its sister organization is the Grant Park Chorus; the orchestra and chorus hold both joint appearances and separate performances.

+History

 The orchestra was founded in 1944 and the chorus in 1962.
 In 1944, the orchestra was formed under the direction of Walter L. Larsen and Chicago Symphony Orchestra manager George Kuyper.
 Rudolph Ganz conducted the first concerts.
 In 1978, when the Petrillo Music Shell was relocated, the Orchestra became part of a tradition of Independence Day Eve concerts accompanied by fireworks and attended by well over 100,000 spectators.
 Their rendition of Pyotr Tchaikovsky's 1812 Overture marked the culmination of the event and was choreographed to be synchronous with howitzer blasts and a crescendo of fireworks.
 Chicago Mayor Jane Byrne wanted to put an end to the large Independence Day Eve concert in order to reduce costs and differentiate herself from her predecessors, but was convinced not to by Grant Park Music Festival concert manager Steven Ovitsky.
 One year, Byrne celebrated the event with Muhammad Ali at her side.

 In 2000, the Festival reached an agreement with Cedille Records to record the Grant Park Orchestra.
 It produced six CDs during the decade: